-Economics is fundamental for understanding society’s current challenges and economic problems.
-Students examine how to utilize the world’s limited resources to serve society best, while employing scientific methods to measure and analyze the behaviour of people and institutions in their economic choices.
+Economics is fundamental for understanding society’s current challenges.
+Why are some people rich and others poor?
+What are the economic causes and consequences of climate change?
+What determines the growth rate, productivity and economic well-being of nations?
+What (if anything) should we do?
+Economists examine how to utilize the world’s limited resources to serve society best, while employing scientific methods to measure and analyze the behavior of people.

-Dalhousie graduates with degrees in economics have gone on to become policy advisers, politicians, teachers, business consultants and business executives.
+Dalhousie graduates with degrees in economics have gone on to become policy makers, re-searchers, teachers, consultants and business owners.
 The study of economics is also a good basis for further education in law, commerce, environmental or developmental studies, and other social sciences.